Biceps Tendinopathy Symptoms

 • Symptoms that lessen with rest, ice, massage, stretching, and sometimes heat.

-• Plain Radiology (X-Ray) may show calcifications in the biceps tendon or demonstrate associated degeneration in the glenohumeral or acromioclavicular joint.
+• X-Ray — X-rays may show calcifications in the biceps tendon or demonstrate associated degeneration in the glenohumeral or acromioclavicular joint.

-• Ultrasonography is used to evaluate the dynamic function of the biceps tendon.
+• Ultrasonography — This test is used to evaluate the dynamic function of the biceps tendon.
 It can also point out ruptures or instability.

-• Magnetic Resonance Imaging (MRI) is executed to rule out coexisting shoulder injuries, such as rotator cuff tears, labral tears, and biceps ruptures.
+• Magnetic Resonance Imaging (MRI) — The test is executed to rule out coexisting shoulder injuries, such as rotator cuff tears, labral tears, and biceps ruptures.

 Treatment methods for biceps tendinopathy typically focus on reducing inflammation and swelling, strengthening the muscle, and preventing tendon rupture from occurring.
-In the majority of cases, surgery is not required.
-Listed below are some of the treatment methods that we use regularly for biceps tendinopathy here at JIS Orthopedics:
+In most cases, surgery is not required to treat tendon injuries.

-• Physical Therapy.
-Usually includes stretching and strengthening exercises, sometimes even a massage or ultrasound.
+• Physical Therapy: These physical therapy treatments usually include stretching and strengthening exercises and sometimes even a massage or ultrasound.

-• Often recommended in the case of a partially torn tendon or when there is an associated labral tear or significant rotator cuff tear.
+• Biceps tendon sheath injection: Steroid injections can be very useful in diagnosing and treating the inflamed biceps tendon.
+They are often recommended in the case of a partially torn tendon or when there is an associated labral tear or significant rotator cuff tear.

 JIS Orthopedics can diagnose and treat your injury, and help you recover